This Valentine’s Day, let’s show some love to everyone in its supply chains

 c) our LEGO Valentine’s Day album

-Check this set of LEGO re-creations, click the images, read the text underneath, and maybe re-create other scenes from Valentine’s Day supply chains.
+Check this set of LEGO re-creations, click the images, read the text underneath, and maybe re-create other scenes from Valentine’s Day supply chains with your LEGO.
 This takes you there…

-- and the last one re-creates part of an activist documentary arguing that these kinds of hidden relations encourage us to think differently about ‘love’ in all of our relations, near and far, known and unknown.
+This scene re-creates part of an activist documentary – called Occupy Wall Street – The Revolution is Love – arguing that thinking carefuly avout supply chain workers at any time of year can encourage ‘consumers’ to think differently about ‘love’ in all of our relations, near and far, known and unknown.